michael-michelotti/ir-remote-fan/README.md

 2. Driving a load which drew a significant amount of current.
 3. Development using the STM32 HAL.

 For #1, the IR receiver module receives signals from an [Elegoo IR remote](https://myenterprised.com/mods/model-remodel/arduino/remote-control/) which are [NEC encoded](https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol).
 To receive and decode these signals, I wrote a NEC driver, which you can find in `Drivers/NEC/`.
-The driver is designed to run a callback on all rising and falling edges on GPIO pin PD6.
-Those edges are stashed away in a `NEC_Device_t` struct for later decoding.
-Once all edges of a frame have been received, the driver calls a decode function to decode the frame and store it on the `NEC_Device_t` object.

-For #2, once signals from the IR remote have been decoded, the command is decoded and used to determine how to drive a DC motor through a L293D push-pull driver.
+For #2, IR remote commands are decoded and used to determine how to drive a DC motor through a L293D push-pull driver.
 You can find the L293D driver code in `Drivers/L293D`.

 For #3, I designed this project using CubeMX.
-The CubeMX configuration can be found in the `ir-remote-fan.ioc` file.
-The project should be directly importable in STM32CubeIDE by using `File->New->STM32 Project from an Existing STM32CubeMX Configuration File (.ioc)`.
+The CubeMX configuration can be found in `ir-remote-fan.ioc`.

 ## Getting Started
-I don't necessarily expect that anybody will be building this project in their local environment, so I won't get too into detail about the setup.
-I will simply list out the hardware and software I used.

-### Hardware I Used
+### Required Hardware
 * [STM32F407G-DISC1 Microcontroller](https://www.st.com/en/evaluation-tools/stm32f4discovery.html).
 <div align="left">
   <img src="https://github.com/michael-michelotti/ir-remote-fan/blob/main/Img/stm32f4-disc1-board.jpg?raw=true" alt="STM32F4-DISC1 development board" width="300"/>